 Strata Florida: Place of History and LandscapeA brief history of Strata Florida tells us that it is the site of a former Cistercian monastery which was of immense importance to Wales during the Middle Ages.
 Even today the place, its long history and landscapes have great significance for Welsh people and their culture.

 The conserved ruins of its church and part of the cloisters are in the care of Cadw, the Welsh Government's heritage agency, and can be visited by the public.
 It is also the location of the Strata Florida Project with research, conservation and development being carried out by the The Strata Florida Trust, following work by archaeologists at the University of Wales Trinity St David, Lampeter.

 |Reconstruction painting of the whole precinct of Strata Florida from the east|

 Click for a larger image

-The project has two primary elements: the Strata Florida Research Project, co-directed by Quentin Drew, Dr Jemma Bezant and Professor Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre, which seeks to acquire, restore and develop an adjacent set of historic buildings to serve as a venue for activities related to the place's long history.
-One of these key activities is the interaction with schools and young people through the Abbey School, set up by Gaenor Parry and Professor Austin.
+The project has two primary, interlinked elements: the Strata Florida Research Project, directed by Professor David Austin, which aims to increase our knowledge of the site's long-term history and of its place in the landscape; and the Strata Florida Centre Project, which seeks to restore and develop a set of listed historic buildings called Mynachlog Fawr, recently (August, 2016) acquired by the Trust and which lie to the south of the Cadw monument.

-The ruins lie just to the east of the village of Pontrhydfendigaid, near Tregaron in Ceredigion, on the western edge of the Cambrian Mountains in mid Wales.
+The ruins of the Abbey lie just to the east of the village of Pontrhydfendigaid, near Tregaron in Ceredigion, and on the western edge of the Cambrian Mountains in mid Wales.
 Post code: SY25 6ES.
 OS grid reference: SN 7467 6569.
-A key aim of this web-site is to assist you in enjoying you in visiting Strata Florida and its landscape.
+The key aims of this web-site are to keep you up to date with progress on the Strata Florida Project, both research and centre development and to assist you in enjoying yourself in visiting Strata Florida and its landscape.